-Things to consider as you prepare your lesson plans
+Things to consider as you prepare engaging lessons for your students

 I write a lot of lesson plans and I never know how well something will turn out until I see it in action.